thebussinsoda/harambe/README.md

 # harambe
-in honor of the late great monkey
+in honor of the late great ape